From Billable Hours to Smart Hours: Rethinking Legal Productivity in the Age of AI

 Enter the Era of Smart Hours

-The next evolution of legal productivity isn’t about time — it’s about value.
+The next evolution of legal productivity is not about time — it is about value.

 Smart Hours measure what truly matters: